-Our collections are made up of two main sections: the archives and the library.
-The library consists of mainly printed material, while the archives contain different types of documents, including audiovisual material and objects.
+Our collections are made up of two main sections: The archives and the library.
+The library consists mainly of printed material, while the archives contain different types of documents, including audiovisual material and objects.

 The majority of the collections are searchable through our online library catalogue.
-Some older prints are however only searchable through the older manual card, and note catalogues which are only accessible at our premises.
+Some older prints are however only searchable through the older manual card and note catalogues which are only accessible at our premises.

 Other languages than Swedish are also represented in the library holdings.
 Most common among these are German, English, French and Spanish.